FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 excerpt_separator: "<!--more-->"
 ---

 In this tutorial, we'll build a basic Node.js + [Express](http://expressjs.com) web application which grants conditional access to users in a family structure.
-Specifically, a "child" user will request access to the site and then their "parent" user can grant or revoke their access at will.
+Specifically, a parent user will be able to grant access to child users to certain areas of an application.

 <!--more-->

-The application itself is very simple: it will let users sign up via FusionAuth, allow them to set permissions for their children, and allow them to update those consents at any time.
+The application itself is very simple: it will let users sign up via FusionAuth, allow them to set grant consent for their children to access certain features of an application, and allow them to update those consents at any time.
 With these basics in place, you'll see how FusionAuth works and how it can extend the application to do whatever you need.
-You can also [skip ahead and view the code](https://github.com/Blueper/family-api-full), although much of the application is defined in FusionAuth as detailed in this guide.
+You can also [skip ahead and view the code](https://github.com/Blueper/family-api-full).
+Note that there is configuration defined in FusionAuth needed as detailed in this guide.

 You can also use [these kickstart files](https://github.com/Blueper/FamilyAPI-kickstart) to automatically handle the configuration of FusionAuth.
 You can find more information regarding kickstart files [here](https://fusionauth.io/docs/v1/tech/installation-guide/docker#kickstart)

 ## Prerequisites

 We'll explain nearly everything that we use, but we expect you to have:

 - Basic Node.js knowledge and a Node.js environment set up.
 - Preferably basic [Express](http://expressjs.com) knowledge (or knowledge of a similar web framework, or of the middleware concept).
 - Docker and Docker Compose set up as we'll set up FusionAuth using these.

 It'll also help if you know the basics of OAuth or authentication in general.

 ## Installing and configuring FusionAuth with Docker Compose